ashenfad/calgebra/calgebra/docs/API.md

 )
 ```

 **Note:** Recurring patterns require finite bounds when slicing.
-When intersecting mask timelines (like recurring patterns), the result is automatically flattened to yield one interval per overlap.
+When intersecting with recurring patterns, overlapping intervals are automatically merged into single spans.
+See [Auto-Flattening and When to Use `flatten()`](TUTORIAL.md#auto-flattening-and-when-to-use-flatten) for details.

 ## Transformations (`calgebra.transform`)